-Page Filler: There are way too many pages talking about “this excuse” or “that excuse” for not exercises.
-Matthew’s doesn’t provide original response to overcome any of these excuses, nor he is a psychologist to actually provide you information.
+Page Filler: There are way too many pages talking about “this excuse” or “that excuse” for not exercising.
+Matthews doesn’t provide original responses to overcome any of these excuses, nor is he is a psychologist to actually provide you information.
 My Bigger Leaner Stronger Review is only a 6/10 because of the poor editing.
 Writers, your reader’s time is valuable, don’t waste it with page filler.
 I’ve read a lot of fitness books, 116 fitness books cover to cover.
 Bigger Leaner Stronger took me only 30 minutes to read through its 494 pages.
 That should tell you how much of this book is page filler and derivative information.
 The First 50 Pages is nothing but a lot of general information.
 Lots of statements on what not to do.
 Not terribly informative.

 Here’s an example of two pages from the beginning of Bigger Leaner Stronger